-There are lots of things that will feed our Imposter Syndrome – that feeling that you’re a fraud, blagging it, that you’ve got where you are because of some mistake and at any moment you’re going to be found out.
-One of these is uncertainty.
+One thing that I’m sure of is that, along with many other things, uncertainty feeds Imposter Syndrome – that feeling that you’re a fraud, blagging it, that you’ve got where you are because of some mistake and at any moment you’re going to be found out.
 Now you may be reading this thinking, “no it’s not Steph, I’ve got it all figured out, I’ve got a five-year plan, I know exactly where I’m going and how to get there!”.
 First of all, I’ll be surprised if you are saying that, and secondly, if you are then you’re probably a little naïve or foolish.
 I think it was Peter Fuda, leadership and transformation expert, who said that planning any further ahead than six to 12 months is a waste of time as things are certain to change.
 Anyway, most people aren’t certain about where they’re going, and if they are they definitely aren’t certain about how to get there.
 Many aren’t certain about how to approach each new thing that they encounter and that in itself can bring issues.

 Can you remember when you were younger and, if you were anything like me, you just did stuff?
 When I look back on some of the things I volunteered to do, things I didn’t have the faintest idea how to do, I’m quite shocked.
 When I was younger, I’m sure I felt that uncertainty, in fact I know I did but it didn’t get in the way.
 But over the years it’s become layered with the self-doubt of Imposter Syndrome and the responsibilities of adulthood and motherhood to make me question what I’m doing on the basis that I’m uncertain of the best way to approach it, who I need to involve etc.